Scottish-Tech-Army/learning-play-audit/cdk-backend/README.md

-# Welcome to your CDK JavaScript project!

-This is a blank project for JavaScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
-The build step is not required when using JavaScript.
+# CDK Deployment stack for LTL Survey Audit application

+This project handles the CDK creation of backend resources and frontend deployments of the Admin and Survey React applications.

+To use, build environment specific versions of the surveyclient and adminclient React applications, then run the relevant CDK commands below.

 ## Useful commands

- * `npm run test`         perform the jest unit tests
- * `cdk deploy`           deploy this stack to your default AWS account/region
+- `cdk deploy [options]` deploy this stack to your default AWS account/region
- * `cdk diff`             compare deployed stack with current state
+- `cdk diff [options]` compare deployed stack with current state
- * `cdk synth`            emits the synthesized CloudFormation template
+- `cdk synth [options]` emits the synthesized CloudFormation template

+## Command options

+- `--profile PROFILENAME` (optional) deploy to the named AWS profile
+- `--context env=ENVIRONMENT_NAME` (required) build the named environment (`dev`, `test`, `live`, etc)